Proximal femoral nail

 History and etymology

-The proximal femoral nail (PFN) was introduced for the treatment of proximal femoral fractures in 1997 1.
+The proximal femoral nail was introduced for the treatment of proximal femoral fractures in 1997 1.

-Other indications include pathological fractures and extended subtrochanteric fractures especially in case of the long version.
+Other indications include pathological fractures and extended subtrochanteric fractures especially in cases utilizing the long version.

 Contraindications of proximal femoral nail fixation are medial femoral neck fractures.